EHS Management System Integration

 Under guidelines relating to contract manufacturers and suppliers, EHS evaluations of the facilities and operating practices of contract manufacturers and selected suppliers are conducted.
 The guidelines address topics such as: chemical storage and handling practices; waste storage, handling and disposal practices at sites; permits; emergency preparedness and response; employee exposure; regulatory compliance history; and financial position.

-Performing comprehensive, rigorous Environment, Health, and Safety (EHS) evaluations (audits) is key to ensuring that we maintain and continuously improve a compliant, effective, safe and healthy workplace.
-EHS evaluations are designed to verify consistency of business operations with internal and external technical EHS and transportation requirements and to assess the adequacy of management systems in place at the company’s operations to support on-going compliance.
-Corporate, business unit and facility management use the results of the evaluations to maintain and continuously improve EHS performance companywide.
+Performing comprehensive, rigorous Environment, Health, and Safety (EHS) audits is key to ensuring that we maintain and continuously improve a compliant, effective, safe and healthy workplace.
+EHS audits are designed to verify consistency of business operations with internal and external technical EHS and transportation requirements and to assess the adequacy of management systems in place at the company’s operations to support on-going compliance.
+Corporate, business unit and facility management use the results of the audits to maintain and continuously improve EHS performance companywide.

 All manufacturing and research and development facilities, plus key distribution and office locations, are evaluated.
-The frequency of evaluations at BMS locations are based on business risk and on the maturity of the facility’s EHS management systems.
-Evaluations are scheduled annually for each affected facility and typically range from 18 to 48 months.
-After EHS Evaluations are conducted, corrective and preventive action plans are required to be developed by the facility and are actively monitored by the lead evaluator to closure.
+The frequency of audits at BMS locations are based on business risk and on the maturity of the facility’s EHS management systems.
+Audits are scheduled annually for each affected facility and typically range from 18 to 48 months.
+After EHS Audits are conducted, corrective and preventive action plans are required to be developed by the facility and are actively monitored by the lead evaluator to closure.

-The EHS evaluation function, within the Corporate Environment, Health, Safety and Sustainability Department, has the responsibility to plan and conduct the evaluations, train and select team evaluators, report evaluation results to management and monitor action plans through closure.
+The EHS audit function, within the Global Environmental, Health, Safety and Sustainability Department, has the responsibility to plan and conduct the audits, train and select team auditors, report audit results to management and monitor action plans through closure.

 Bristol-Myers Squibb provides consumers, commercial customers and distributors with information regarding the safe use, transportation, storage and disposal of our products.
 The vast majority of our products relate to health care, the labeling of which is strictly regulated by various governments to ensure safe use.
 We follow the highest standards of labeling and product safety information for our health care products.
 The company also has systems for tracking consumer comments and adverse reactions to our products.
 Bristol-Myers Squibb then uses this information to modify product formulations, labeling and safety data sheets, as appropriate.